sowsan/architecture-center/docs/cloud-adoption/governance/journeys/small-to-medium-enterprise/security-baseline-evolution.md

 ## Evolution of tangible risks

-**Data Breach**: When adopting any new data platform, there is an inherent increase in liabilities related to potential data breaches.
+**Data breach:** When adopting any new data platform, there is an inherent increase in liabilities related to potential data breaches.
 Technicians adopting cloud technologies have increased responsibilities to implement solutions that can decrease this risk.
 A robust security and governance strategy must be implemented to ensure those technicians fulfill those responsibilities.

 This business risk can be expanded into a few technical risks: